The Universe

 Emergence

 Other crystals grow in a comparable manner.
-All of these processes are driven by purely local reactions: an individual crystal does not “know” how the others attach.
+All of these processes are driven by purely local reactions: An individual crystal does not “know” how the others attach.
 It just attaches to its neighbor.
 There is also no central authority that tells each crystal where to attach.
 Each crystal just attaches where the chemical properties allow it to.
 Thus, we have a phenomenon where local behavior without central coordination leads to the growth of complex, symmetric, and beautiful structures.

-Simulating Emergence
+Simulating emergence

-- Move in the same direction as your neighbors
+- move in the same direction as your neighbors;

-- Remain close to your neighbors
+- remain close to your neighbors; and

-- Avoid collisions with your neighbors
+- avoid collisions with your neighbors.

 Just like elementary processes can give rise to complex patterns, they can also give rise to complex behavior.
 Such behavior can also be simulated by cellular automata.
-If we allow the rules for cellular automata to recolor a cell that has already been colored before, then the checkboard becomes dynamic.One of the most famous examples of a dynamic cellular automaton is Conway’s Game of Life, a system devised by the British mathematician John Horton Conway.
-In this instance, every cell is either alive (= black) or dead (= white).
-In the beginning, we initialize the cells randomly as either alive or dead.
-Each cell interacts with its eight neighbors, which are just the cells that surround it.
-At each step in time, the following transitions occur:
+If we allow the rules for cellular automata to recolor a cell that has already been colored before, then the checkboard becomes dynamic.

 - Any live cell with fewer than two live neighbors dies, as if caused by under-population.